 Healthy Frozen Foods to Buy

-These may have been sitting in the store and/ or in transit for weeks from California, Mexico, or further away.
-I find frozen food very convenient for a busy lifestyle: between work and cooking for my family, it is hard to get to the store during the week.
-You can also stock up when you find sales.
+These may have been sitting in the store and/ or in transit for weeks from California, Mexico, Chile, New Zealand, etc. Frozen food is very convenient for a busy lifestyle.
+Between work and cooking for my family, it is hard to get to the store during the week.
+You can also stock up on frozen food when you find sales and save money on your groceries.

-- Berries: great to top waffles, pancakes, or to add to hot cereal, smoothies or muffins.
+- Berries: these are great to top waffles, pancakes, or to add to hot cereal, smoothies, or muffins.

 - Stir fry vegetable mix: includes broccoli, mushrooms, red peppers, water chestnuts, carrots, and baby ears of corn.
 This can make dinner sooo easy.
 We buy a brand without sauce to avoid unwanted sodium, sugar, and oil.
 I used it in this recipe for Thai Peanut Tempeh with Rice.

-- Corn kernels: so easy and we all enjoy them.
+- Corn kernels: so easy to cook and we all enjoy them.
+Ways to use frozen corn: it is great in burritos, salsa, and as a side dish.

-- Whole wheat bread, pita bread, multigrain English muffins, and corn tortillas
+- Whole grains: Keep whole wheat bread, pita bread, and multigrain English muffins for making sandwiches for packed lunches.

-- Tomatoes, hot peppers, or zucchini from summer successful growing experiments or gifts from neighbors.
+- Fresh vegetables: tomatoes, peppers, or zucchini from summer successful growing experiments or gifts from neighbors.

 - Cooked beans or lentils.
-Toss into burritos, soup, pasta, and more!
+Toss them into burritos, soup, pasta, salads, and more!
+They are rich in protein, fiber, contain potassium, iron, and many more nutrients.

 - Leftovers!
-Chili, soup, bean burritos, etc. This is a great way to store extra food when you make a big batch, then have a variety for easy lunches in the future.
+Chili, soup, bean burritos, casseroles, etc. This is a great way to store extra food when you make a big batch, then have a variety for easy main dishes in the future.

 Check this chart for how long food lasts in the freezer.